timothyquan/archiver/README.md

 # ARCHIVER
 Simple script to archive files a of a specified age from a source to destination while maintaining folder structure.

-Writes log to destination folder, or if the action is 'delete', log goes in the source folder.
+Writes log to script folder.

 Warning: deletes empty folders!